 WHY DO WE OWN A DOUBLE-DECKER BUS?

 After being passed from pillar to post, not having any permanent premises of our own, we made the decision to buy a double-decker bus to run our services from.
+Our organisation is forever evolving with the changing needs of our society, and we have many projects which we would love to run from this double decker to help improve lives of those in our communities.

 WHERE DID WE GET IT FROM?